Designed for health care organizations that own and operate multiple sites of care

-The AAAHC Network Accreditation Program focuses on the ability and effectiveness of a corporate organization's system of centralized governance and administration to maintain its sites of care in an accreditable manner.
-Accreditation is granted to the corporate organization.
-Each individual site of care included in the network will receive a certificate identifying it as being operated by an accredited entity.
+The focus of the AAAHC Network Accreditation Program is on the ability and effectiveness of a corporate organization's system of centralized management to maintain sites of care in an accreditable manner.
+Accreditation is granted to the corporate entity, with individual clinic sites identified as part of the Network.

-An organization qualifies for the Network Accreditation Program if it meets all of the following criteria.
-The organization:
+An organization qualifies for Network Accreditation if it meets the following criteria:

-- Is in compliance with applicable federal, state, and local laws and regulations.
+- Follows applicable federal, state, and local laws and regulations.

 - Pays the appropriate fees in accordance with AAAHC policies.